 Purpose: The Aerospace Medical Association is organized exclusively for charitable, educational, and scientific purposes.
 It is the largest, most-representative professional membership organization in the fields of aerospace medicine and human performance.

 What is Aerospace Medicine?

 Aerospace medicine concerns the determination and maintenance of the health, safety, and performance of persons involved in air and space travel.
 Aerospace Medicine, as a broad field of endeavor, offers dynamic challenges and opportunities for physicians, nurses, physiologists, bioenvironmental engineers, industrial hygienists, environmental health practitioners, human factors specialists, psychologists, physician assistants, and other professionals.
 Those in the field are dedicated to enhancing health, promoting safety, and improving performance of individuals who work or travel in unusual environments.
 The environments of space and aviation provide significant challenges, such as microgravity, radiation exposure, G-forces, emergency ejection injuries, and hypoxic conditions, for those embarking in their exploration.
 Areas of interest range from space and atmospheric flight to undersea activities.
 The environments studied cover a wide spectrum extending from the microenvironments of space to the increased pressures of undersea activities.
 Increased knowledge of these unique environments of “Spaceship Earth” helps aerospace medicine professionals ensure participants are physically prepared, physiologically safe, and perform at the highest levels.

 - Education and Training Committee Aerospace Medicine PowerPoint slides: The Education and Training Committee has prepared a set of PowerPoint slides entitled “This Is Aerospace Medicine.”
 This slide show is available for viewing online or downloading from our website:

-- The Past Presidents of the Association (Adobe File Format; size: 44 KB, updated May 2015)
+- The Past Presidents of the Association (updated May 2016)